-OBJECTIVE: To compare scapular kinematics (using a Scapular Tracker and a 9 camera motion analysis system tracking the position of 21 retro-reflective markers placed upon the upper body) and external forces (using a force plate upon which the pull up frame was positioned) during three different pull-up techniques (pronated grip, supinated grip, pronated wide grip) performed for three repetitions per set.
+To compare scapular kinematics (using a Scapular Tracker and a 9 camera motion analysis system tracking the position of 21 retro-reflective markers placed upon the upper body) and external forces (using a force plate upon which the pull-up frame was positioned) during three different pull-up techniques (pronated grip, supinated grip, pronated wide grip) performed for three repetitions per set.

-The researchers observed significant differences in respect of scapula protraction-retraction between the three types of pull ups.
-They found that the pronated, wide grip, and supinated pull ups displayed different protraction-retraction ROMs of 22, 10 and 17 degrees, respectively.
-Thus, the wide grip pull up displayed far less protraction-retraction ROM than the other two variations.
+The researchers observed significant differences in respect of scapula protraction-retraction between the three types of pull-ups.
+They found that the pronated, wide grip and supinated pull-ups displayed different protraction-retraction ROMs of 22, 10 and 17 degrees, respectively.
+Thus, the wide grip pulls up showed far less protraction-retraction ROM than the other two variations.

-The researchers concluded that the wide grip pull up displays far less protraction-retraction ROM than the standard shoulder width pull up variations (either pronated or supinated grips).
+The researchers concluded that the wide grip pulls up display far less protraction-retraction ROM than the standard shoulder-width pull up variations (either pronated or supinated grips).
 They suggested that the wide grip pull up may therefore place individuals at greater risk of subacromial impingement.